Our Future

 I support proactive adoption of beneficial state legislation, such as recent laws concerning Accessory Dwelling Units (ADUs) and the City's first right of refusal on multi-unit buildings.
 Specifically, the first right of refusal ordinance is currently deadlocked in Council, and I will cast the tie-breaking vote to ensure its passage.

-This could mean exploring innovative ideas such as granting offsets for public transit funding in exchange for decreased parking minimums, or establishing programs that encourage retailers to hire our school-aged population to address the struggle for first jobs in their hometown.
+As your City Councilor I will seek innovative solutions such as granting offsets for public transit funding in exchange for decreased parking minimums, or establishing programs that encourage retailers to hire our school-aged population to address the struggle for first jobs in their hometown.

 Safe and accessible transportation means providing a true range of mobility choices.
 Residents and visitors must be able to traverse Englewood not only by car, but also via walking, biking, improved public transit, and expanded options for neighbors with limited mobility.